 Endorsements and Statements of Support

-Over 60 entities have endorsed the JRT 2030 Vision statement to date and joined a growing community of purpose of governments, food and agriculture value chains, knowledge and implementation partners, stakeholder associations, and financial entities.
-Governments and other relevant entities who wish to get involved are warmly encouraged to contact the JRT Secretariat and submit an application here.
+Over 70 entities have endorsed the JRT Vision Statement to date and joined our growing community of governments, food and agriculture value chains, knowledge and implementation partners, stakeholder associations, and financial entities.

 See below for our current list of endorsers and their statements of support.Endorsers and Statements of Support